RealRobotics/rpi-kb/eduroam/eduroam.md

-l# How to connect to eduroam
+# How to connect to eduroam

 This is pretty straightforward once you know how.

-Mostly based off this:
+Based off this:
 <https://scholarslab.lib.virginia.edu/blog/raspberry-pi-uva-eduroam/>
 but with tweaks from a working setup.